Ex-French President Jacques Chirac dies, aged 86 | DW | 26.09.2019

 The former French president, Jacques Chirac, has died "peacefully" at the age of 86, his family said.
-The conservative politician led France between 1995 and 2007, despite suffering a stroke while in office.
+The conservative politician led France between 1995 and 2007.

 France's former president Jacques Chirac, a center-right politician who ruled the country between 1995 and 2007, passed away on Thursday at the age of 86.

-Chirac served as mayor of Paris and had two stints as prime minister before taking the highest office in 1995 to 2007.
+Chirac served as mayor of Paris and had two stints as prime minister before taking the highest office in 1995.
+He earned the nickname "Le Bulldozer" early in his career due to his drive and ambition.

-Chirac's health was troubled ever since the 2005 stroke he suffered while still in office,
+France's National Assembly stood for a minute of silence after hearing the news, which was shared by the body's leader Richard Ferrand.

+Separately, EU Commission head Jean-Claude Juncker said he was "moved and devastated" to learn of Chirac's death.

 More to come...